mcbac/mcbac/mcbac-v2/README.md

-### MCBAC Version 2
+# MCBAC Version 2

-These are the 3d models, schematic and software for the mcbac-v2
+These are the files and designs for mcbac-v2.